 (b) setting out his reasons for the proposed cancellation,

-and upon the expiration of that period the Commissioner may cancel the registration of that name.
+and, if the period specified in the notice expires before the change-over day, upon the expiration of that period the Commissioner may cancel the registration of that name.

+(2A) Subsection (2B) applies if, before the change-over day, the Commissioner sends a notice under subsection (1), in respect of a business name, that specifies a period that expires on or after the change-over day.

+(2B) Upon the expiration of the period specified in the notice, the Commissioner may decide whether, had the period specified in the notice expired before the change-over day, the Commissioner would have cancelled the registration of the business name under subsection (1).

-(2) The Commissioner shall not, except with the approval of the Minister, exercise his powers under subsection (1) with respect to a business name that is deemed to be registered under this Act by virtue of section 3(4).
+(2) The Commissioner shall not, except with the approval of the Minister, exercise his powers under subsection (1) or (2B) with respect to a business name that is deemed to be registered under this Act by virtue of section 3(4).

 (3) The Minister may at any time before the expiration of the period specified in a notice given by the Commissioner under subsection (1) annul the notice.

-(4) The Commissioner may remit any fee payable in respect of an application for the registration of a new business name the registration of which is cancelled under subsection (1).
+(4) The Commissioner may remit any fee payable in respect of an application for the registration of a new business name the registration of which is cancelled under subsection (1) or would have been cancelled under subsection (2B).

-[Section 10 amended by No. 40 of 1976 s.
-12.]
+[Section 10 amended: No. 40 of 1976 s.
+12; No. 6 of 2012 s.
+24.]

 11. Renewal of registration

+(1A) A statement cannot be lodged under subsection (1) in respect of the registration of a business name that expires on or after the change-over day.

+(1B) If the registration of a business name expires before the change-over day, the fact that the period of one month after the expiry of the registration ends on or after the change-over day does not prevent a statement being lodged under subsection (1) at any time within that period.

 (1) The registration of a business name remains in force for a period of 3 years, but the registration may from time to time be renewed by lodging with the Commissioner, at any time within the period of one month before or after the expiry of the registration or within such further time as the Commissioner allows, a statement in the prescribed form, signed by the person or one of the persons in relation to whom the name is registered, together with the prescribed fee.

 (1a) If, and to the extent that, the fee referred to in subsection (1) is a tax, this subsection imposes the tax.

+(2A) Subsection (2B) applies if —

+(a) a statement is lodged under subsection (1), but not finally dealt with by the Commissioner, before the change-over day; or

+(b) a statement is lodged under subsection (1) on or after the change-over day.

+(2B) The Commissioner may, on or after the change-over day, decide whether, had the statement been lodged and finally dealt with before the change-over day, the Commissioner would have renewed the registration of the business name under subsection (1).

-(2) The renewal of a registration shall be deemed to have been effected for a further period of 3 years as from the day on which the previous registration expires or has expired, as the case may be.
+(2) If a statement lodged under subsection (1) is finally dealt with by the Commissioner before the change-over day, the renewal of a registration shall be deemed to have been effected for a further period of 3 years as from the day on which the previous registration expires or has expired, as the case may be.